pauschae/pauschae.github.io/_pages/about.md

 I am a researcher in Applied Microeconomics focusing on Behavioral Industrial Organization and Cultural/Institutional Economics.
 I research how social relationships interact with economic institutions.

-I joined the University of Leicester's Business School starting September 2023.
+I work at the University of Leicester's Business School.

 You can reach me at `pis2@leicester.ac.uk`.